Internet/Network Security

 Figure 5: These results were obtained by Wilson [7]; we reproduce them here for clarity.
 Our purpose here is to set the record straight.

 We first shed light on all four experiments, as shown in Figure 5.
 The key to Figure 4 is closing the feedback loop; Figure 4 shows how Eale’s work factor does not converge otherwise.
-Second, we scarcely anticipated how wildly inaccurate our results were in this phase of the evaluation.
+Second, we scarcely anticipated how wildly inaccurate our results were in this evaluation phase.
 Note the heavy tail on the CDF in Figure 4, exhibiting exaggerated latency.

-We have seen one type of behavior in Figures 4 and 4; our other experiments (shown in Figure 3) paint a different picture.
-Note how emulating Web services rather than simulating them in hardware produce less discretized, more reproducible results.
-Along these same lines, the results came from only 2 trial runs and were not reproducible.
+We have seen one type of behavior in Figures 4 and 4; our other experiments (Figure 3) paint a different picture.
+Note how emulating Web services rather than simulating them in hardware produces less discretized, more reproducible results.
+Along these same lines, the results came from only two trial runs and were not reproducible.
 Along these same lines, operator error alone cannot account for these results.

 Lastly, we discuss experiments (3) and (4) enumerated above.
 Gaussian electromagnetic disturbances in our 1000-node testbed caused unstable experimental results.
-Furthermore, the curve in Figure 3 should look familiar; it is better known as h*Y(n) = logloglogn.
-Error bars have been elided since most of our data points fell outside of 27 standard deviations from observed means.
+Furthermore, the curve in Figure 3 should look familiar; it is better known as h*Y(n) = logology.
+Error bars have been elided since most data points fell outside 27 standard deviations from observed means.